goToMain/libosdp/README.md

 ## Salient Features of LibOSDP

 - Supports secure channel communication (AES-128).
-- LibOSDP can be used to setup a PD or CP.
+- Can be used to setup a PD or CP mode of operation.
-- Exposed a well defined contract though `include/osdp.h`.
+- Exposes a well defined contract though `include/osdp.h`.
-- No runtime memory allocation.
+- No run-time memory allocation.
 All memory is allocated at init-time.
 - Well designed source code architecure.

 ## Supported Commands and Replies